MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 ## Using Data Sources

 Suppose, for example, that you would like to perform a linear regression on the data in the SAS file claims.sas7bdat.
-You would first create an RxSasData data source as follows:
+You would first create an **RxSasData** data source as follows:

 	inFileSAS <- file.path(rxGetOption("sampleDataDir"), "claims.sas7bdat")
 	sourceDataSAS <- RxSasData(inFileSAS, stringsAsFactors=TRUE)

-Once we have the data source, we can remind ourselves of the variables in the data by calling the names function:
+Once we have the data source, we can retrieve variables in the data by calling the names function:

 	names(sourceDataSAS)
 	  [1] "RowNum"  "age"     "car_age" "type"    "cost"    "number"

-We can now compute our desired regression using our data source as the data argument to *rxLinMod* (more on this method in Chapter 8):
+We can now compute our desired regression using our data source as the data argument to **rxLinMod**:

 	rxLinMod(cost ~ age + car_age, data = sourceDataSAS)